Skip to main content

 Honore Weiner

 Honore I Weiner, Ed.
 D, CCC-SLP has been a consultant to the Hearing Loss program since 2008 and also works with families in the transition process.
 She has a doctorate degree in Special Education from Boston College.
-Honore has more than forty-seven years combined experience in program development, student assessment and direct service for children with hearing loss.
-She has provided professional training and supervision for staff.
+Honore has more than fifty years combined experience in program development, consultation to schools, professional training and support, student assessment and direct service for children with hearing loss.
+She has provided training and supervision for staff in the Specialty Service Program for Children who are Deaf and Hard of Hearing.

 • The Caroline Bass Fund